 The context of Psalm 61 requires some explanation.
 Most scholars believe the Psalm was written while David was on the run for his life from his son Absalom (II Samuel 15:13-37).
 Absalom had killed his brother Amnon for raping their sister Tamar (II Samuel 13:1-33).
 Absalom killed Amnon after David, his father, did nothing to defend or seek justice for Tamar (II Samuel 13:37-39).
 When David did not seek justice for the murder of Amnon, Absalom saw his father as weak and began to lay the ground work for a coup (II Samuel 14:1-15:12).
-Again, even knowing of Absalom’s actions, David did nothing.
+Again, even knowing of Absalom’s actions, David did nothing and so abused his spiritual authority.

 The purpose of this post is not to criticize David as a father, although there is ample evidence that there were significant deficits in this area of his life.
 The purpose of this post is to reflect on the experience of Tamar, who would have doubtlessly heard Psalm 61 sung in the temple as an account of David’s trials and God’s deliverance.
 But it will take us a moment to get to this point.